 About Us

-The Daughters of St. Mary of Providence manage this historic property as a group retreat center and an independent living center for seniors
+The Daughters of St. Mary of Providence manage this historic property as a group retreat center and an independent living facility for seniors.

 The Sisters came to the United States in 1913 at the request of Pope Pius X, a long time friend and confidant of St. Guanella.
 Guanella visited various cities in the United States mostly in the East.
 He chose to begin the works of the Congregation however in Chicago where the first Sisters ministered to the Italian immigrants and their families.
 They taught school and later started to build a residential home and school with the focus of caring for the mentally and physically challenged.